 The Association is fully committed to the principles of diversity, equality of opportunity and promoting good relations for all, regardless of gender, age, disability, gender reassignment, race, sexual orientation, religion and belief, marriage and civil partnership, pregnancy and maternity or socio-economic background.

-The Board have agreed to adopt a target of, and take all appropriate actions to encourage, a minimum of 30% of each gender on our Board.
+The Board have agreed to adopt a target of, and take all appropriate actions to include:

 The concept of ‘Sport for All’ is nothing new and those agencies providing sport throughout the UK including British Judo have acknowledged and supported this philosophy for many years.